Skip to main content

 Marvin Gruenbaum

-During his tenure with Kansas City, Marvin has been featured as a “fiddle” soloist with the KCS on Jazz and Country/Western arrangements, most notably on his own arrangement of Ervin Rouse’s Orange Blossom Special on several occasions.
-Concurrently with his KCS tenure, Marvin was the featured fiddle player at Bluegrass festivals from 1986 to 2007 with the Bluegrass group, Spontaneous Combustion.
-The acoustic 4-piece band produced four CDs, focusing primarily on Top 40 “Oldies” played in Bluegrass style and on jazzy original “New Acoustic” arrangements in the style of David Grisman.
-Later albums also include some Classical “hits” like Rossini’s Overture to William Tell, Brahms’ Hungarian Dance #5, and Mozart’s Eine Kleine Nachtmusik and Turkish March, all arranged with a clever Bluegrass twist.
-During the winter and spring of 1990, his Bluegrass talents took him to Japan for six months with the “Texas Rangers,” on leave from KCS.
-Marvin currently plays fiddle with 3 Trails West, a 6-piece Western Swing group that was honored with “Western Swing Duo/Band of the Year” award for 2016, both from the Academy of Western Artists and the Western Music Association.
-He also plays regularly with the popular Jazz ensemble, A La Mode, and with his own trio, The Hot Strings.
+During his tenure with Kansas City, Marvin has been featured as a “fiddle” soloist with the KCS on jazz/alternative arrangements, most notably on his 1984 arrangement of Ervin Rouse’s “Orange Blossom Special” (performed on 25 occasions), and recently with his original arrangements for Trio/Orchestra at the Symphony in the Flint Hills (2021).
+Concurrent with his KCS tenure, Marvin was the featured fiddle player (1986 to 2007) with Spontaneous Combustion, an acoustic 4-piece local band which focused primarily on Top 40 “Oldies” played in bluegrass style and on progressive styles.
+Repertoire also included Classical “hits” like Rossini’s “Overture to William Tell,” Brahms’ “Hungarian Dance #5,” Mozart’s “Eine Kleine Nachtmusik” and “Turkish March,” all arranged with a bluegrass twist.
+During the winter and spring of 1990, Marvin took Symphony Leave to play fiddle in Japan for six months with the Texas Rangers.
+Marvin currently fiddles regularly with 3 Trails West, a 5-piece Western Swing band that has been honored with “Western Swing Duo/Band of the Year” awards from the Academy of Western Artists and the International Western Music Association.
+Recent endeavors as a Kansas City jazz violinist have been equally successful, playing for over 15 years with A La Mode (Best of Kansas City’s “Best Jazz Group” 3-time winner,) and with his own trio, The Hot Strings.

 Marvin Gruenbaum

-During his tenure with Kansas City, Marvin has been featured as a “fiddle” soloist with the KCS on Jazz and Country/Western arrangements, most notably on his own arrangement of Ervin Rouse’s Orange Blossom Special on several occasions.
-Concurrently with his KCS tenure, Marvin was the featured fiddle player at Bluegrass festivals from 1986 to 2007 with the Bluegrass group, Spontaneous Combustion.
-The acoustic 4-piece band produced four CDs, focusing primarily on Top 40 “Oldies” played in Bluegrass style and on jazzy original “New Acoustic” arrangements in the style of David Grisman.
-Later albums also include some Classical “hits” like Rossini’s Overture to William Tell, Brahms’ Hungarian Dance #5, and Mozart’s Eine Kleine Nachtmusik and Turkish March, all arranged with a clever Bluegrass twist.
-During the winter and spring of 1990, his Bluegrass talents took him to Japan for six months with the “Texas Rangers,” on leave from KCS.
-Marvin currently plays fiddle with 3 Trails West, a 6-piece Western Swing group that was honored with “Western Swing Duo/Band of the Year” award for 2016, both from the Academy of Western Artists and the Western Music Association.
-He also plays regularly with the popular Jazz ensemble, A La Mode, and with his own trio, The Hot Strings.
+During his tenure with Kansas City, Marvin has been featured as a “fiddle” soloist with the KCS on jazz/alternative arrangements, most notably on his 1984 arrangement of Ervin Rouse’s “Orange Blossom Special” (performed on 25 occasions), and recently with his original arrangements for Trio/Orchestra at the Symphony in the Flint Hills (2021).
+Concurrent with his KCS tenure, Marvin was the featured fiddle player (1986 to 2007) with Spontaneous Combustion, an acoustic 4-piece local band which focused primarily on Top 40 “Oldies” played in bluegrass style and on progressive styles.
+Repertoire also included Classical “hits” like Rossini’s “Overture to William Tell,” Brahms’ “Hungarian Dance #5,” Mozart’s “Eine Kleine Nachtmusik” and “Turkish March,” all arranged with a bluegrass twist.
+During the winter and spring of 1990, Marvin took Symphony Leave to play fiddle in Japan for six months with the Texas Rangers.
+Marvin currently fiddles regularly with 3 Trails West, a 5-piece Western Swing band that has been honored with “Western Swing Duo/Band of the Year” awards from the Academy of Western Artists and the International Western Music Association.
+Recent endeavors as a Kansas City jazz violinist have been equally successful, playing for over 15 years with A La Mode (Best of Kansas City’s “Best Jazz Group” 3-time winner,) and with his own trio, The Hot Strings.

 As a clueless 3rd-grader, I was introduced to the violin by the school music personnel and my parents.
 I was considered to have a pretty good ear and the violin was thought to be a good fit for me.
 I played all through my school years (though nearly quit in 7th grade) and in college.
 As a violin student at the UMKC Conservatory, I was introduced to the viola by my teacher, Prof. Hugh Brown.
 Although reluctant at first, I soon developed an affinity for the warm sound and range of the viola, and went on to study it as my primary instrument in graduate school.